Journey Church: History

 James Davidson moved to Kenosha, Wisconsin in 1917 to join the Peniel Tabernacle.
 In 1933, Davidson invited Rev. Finis Dake to lead Sunday afternoon prayer meetings in the vacant Cameo Theater in Kenosha.
 Prayer meetings turned into Christian Assembly church, which was chartered with the Assemblies of God denomination on February 18, 1935.
-The Assemblies of God, headquartered in Springfield, Missouri, is rooted in a religious revival that began in the late 1800s and is based on biblical and spiritual experiences.

 Previous locations

 The church purchased property at 2500 Roosevelt Rd. in Kenosha with Otis Keener as the founding pastor.
 In 1939, the name was changed from Christian Assembly to Assembly of God.
 A radio broadcast began around the same time, and ran until about 1970.

 A new building located at 60th St. and Pershing Blvd. in Kenosha was completed in 1960, accompanied by the new name Kenosha First Assembly of God.
 The church grew from 150 to 500 attendees.

 A second sanctuary at 60th St. and Pershing Blvd. was completed in 1976, and Christian Life School was initiated in 1977.
 Peniel Tabernacle joined Kenosha First Assembly in 1981, and church attendance rose to over 1000 during the 1980s.